developingAlex/lakedisappointment/README.md

 ### Previous exercise 20171204: https://github.com/developingAlex/storms-of-december
 # LakeDisappointment 20171206

-# To run
+# How to run
-If you clone this to run you have to:
+If you clone this, to run it you have to:
 1. `cd api`
 1. `yarn install`
 1. `yarn seed`